A Surprising Theory of What’s Wrong With American Apartment Buildings

 The Seattle-based architect Michael Eliason has a number of complaints about the way America makes its apartment buildings.
 The components are inferior, he says: The best sliding doors and windows are made elsewhere.
 The designs rarely accommodate larger families.
 And there are too many staircases.

 Too many what now?
-Eliason is the lead evangelist of a small group of architects and developers intrigued by the possibilities of making multifamily buildings with only one staircase.
+Eliason is the founder of Larch Lab and the lead evangelist of a small group of architects and developers intrigued by the possibilities of making multifamily buildings with only one stairway.
 And conversely, fed up with the North American standards that require most apartments to be accessible by two of them.

 Mandating two stairways, Eliason says, produces smaller, more unpleasant, more expensive apartments in larger buildings full of wasted space.
 He likes to contrast the boxy North American multifamily building with nimbler designs from South Korea, China, Sweden, Italy, or Germany.
 In those countries, apartments in midrise buildings may be served by a single stair, often encircling or adjacent to the elevator.
 Online, Eliason is a founding father of what he’s called Floor Plan Twitter, where he shares these foreign, single-stair blueprints with a gusto usually reserved for imports like wine or sports cars.